EskildVeren/summer24/README.md

 # 21.06; Finishing WaterCounter

 I survived the canoe trip!
 It took some time to recover, but I also finished the [Jetpack Compulse course](https://developer.android.com/codelabs/jetpack-compose-state#0) on how to manage state, through programming the WaterCounter program.
 I will now continue on the task manager app to further learn Kotlin.

+# 27.06; Done with TaskManager

+I finally finished TaskManager.
+It was not perfect, and it does not save the tasks locally on the device, BUT it does work.
+You can add, edit or delete tasks.
+It does not look good.
+I am getting a bit bored of developing android apps, and I feel like I have gotten my intro to Kotlin.
+Thus I may start searching for a fun project with clear goals, such that I will actually work on it, and maybe even finish it.
+I will travel to and stay in Trondheim for about a week, which will either make me a super effective programmer, or this README won't be updated for a while.
+Only time will tell...